UnknownRori/UnknownRori/README.md

 ### 🚀 About me

-🧍  I'm UnknownRori, a high school student.
+🧍  I'm UnknownRori, a college student.
 I'm very enthusiatic about learning new technology.

-💻 Technology that i learned is Laravel, Tailwind, Bootstrap, Jquery, Mysql, Sqlite, HTML, CSS, Javascript, PHP, Python, Java, Livewire and C#.
+💻 Technology that i learned is Laravel, Tailwind, Bootstrap, Jquery, Mysql, Sqlite, HTML, CSS, Javascript, PHP, Python, Java, Livewire, React and C#.

-⏰ Technology I always use is Laravel, Bootstrap, Jquery, Mysql, HTML, CSS, JavaScript, PHP, Livewire.
+⏰ Technology I always use is Laravel, Bootstrap, Jquery, Mysql, HTML, CSS, JavaScript, PHP, Livewire, and TypeScript.

 🖥️ My IDE is heavily customized Visual Studio Code, but i also use Atom and NeoVim.

-📘 I currently learning React, Vue, and Laravel Inertia.js.
+📘 I currently learning Vue, and Laravel Inertia.js.

 🕸️ I also has [website](https://unknownrori.github.io/personal-portfolio/) thanks to github page.